pkuliyi2015/UrbanSparse/readme.md

 ## Quick Start

 - With this repository, you can
-  - Download the Bloom filters and the (anonymized) locations of Beijing and Shanghai datasets.
+  - Download the Bloom filters, BERT/DPR/OpenAI embeddings, and the (anonymized) locations of Beijing and Shanghai datasets.
   - Quickly reproduce all effectiveness results in prediction and retrieval tasks.
   - Compare with baselines DGI and MVGRL.